Heart Attack (Myocardial Infarction)

 How long heart attack symptoms last varies from person to person.
 In about 15% of cases, the patient never reaches a hospital for treatment and dies quickly after symptoms begin.

 You can help to prevent a heart attack by:

 The treatment of a heart attack depends on how stable the person's condition is and his or her immediate risk of death.
-Usually, the doctor will give the patient an aspirin and often other medicines that help prevent unwanted blood clotting in the coronary arteries.
+As soon as possible, the person will receive an aspirin and often other medicines that help prevent unwanted blood clotting in the coronary arteries.

-The person also will be given oxygen to breathe, pain medication (usually morphine) for chest pain, beta-blockers to reduce the heart's demand for oxygen, nitroglycerin to help blood flow into heart muscle cells, and aspirin to prevent blood clotting.
+The person also will be given oxygen to breathe, pain medication (usually morphine) for chest pain, beta-blockers to reduce the heart's demand for oxygen, nitroglycerin to help blood flow into heart muscle cells, and a cholesterol-lowering statin drug.
 The person may be started on heparin in addition to aspirin for more potent anti-clotting action.

-If the diagnosis of heart attack is certain, then the patient will be considered for reperfusion therapy.
+During the initial evaluation, the person will be considered for reperfusion therapy.
 The goal is to restore blood flow to the injured heart muscle as soon as possible to limit permanent damage.

 Reperfusion is best done mechanically.
-The patient is taken to the cardiac catheterization laboratory in the hospital and a catheter is threaded through a large blood vessel toward the heart.
+The patient is taken to the cardiac catheterization laboratory in the hospital.
+A catheter is threaded through a large blood vessel toward the heart.
 Dye is injected to locate the blockage in the coronary artery.